prannoymulmi/Brute-force-protection/README.md

 # Outputs
 * The example for an output log in JSON can be found in the output folder [error_log_output.json](./docs/outputs/error_log_ouput.json).
 * The database output can be found in [test.db](test.db).
-This file can be opened using a DBMS, like SQL workbench etc.
+This file can be opened using a DBMS, like SQL workbench, etc.
 Execute ```Select * from main.staff``` to see all the contents of the table.
 ![DB result](./docs/images/db.png)
 * The staff creation process using the swagger UI to call the ```/addUser``` endpoint, a success HTTP status 201 created is returned.